RocksonZeta/koa-validate/README.md

 app.use(require('koa-validate')());
 app.use(require('koa-router')(app));
 app.post('/signup', function * () {
-	//optional() means this param may be in the params. this.checkBody('name').optional().len(2, 20,"are you kidding me?");
+	//optional() means this param may not in the params. this.checkBody('name').optional().len(2, 20,"are you kidding me?");
 	this.checkBody('email').isEmail("your enter a bad email.");
 	this.checkBody('password').notEmpty().len(3, 20);